 - 1. Acknowledging the operating results - 2.
 Endorsing the financial statements for proposing to the shareholders' meeting for approval - 3.
 Appropriating a portion of a net profit for a dividend payout to the shareholders according to the situation, and ensuring sufficient liquidity to support business operations - 4.
 Considering and selecting an auditor and fixing an audit fee as proposed by the Audit and Corporate Governance Committee before submission of the matter to the shareholders' meeting for approval - 5.
 Considering directors' remuneration before submission of the matter to the shareholders' meeting for approval - 6.
 Considering date, time, and agenda of each shareholders' meeting - 7.
 Considering and determining business directions and estimated revenues - 8.
-Considering and determining bidding strategies for construction projects under high competition due to lower new construction projects affected by the economic slowdown and the delay of the 2024 fiscal budget - 9.
+Consider developing competitive strategies for bidding on construction projects under highly competitive conditions due to the reduced volume of new construction work, resulting from the impact of the country's economic slowdown. - 9.
 Considering important and necessary investment budgets in line with business plans - 10.
-Adjusting criteria for the performance evaluation of the President & CEO for the organization's enhanced efficiency and effectiveness in a changing context - 11.
-Reviewing and applying all the adoption of the Corporate Governance Code for Listed Companies 2017 (CG Code 2017)
+The Board of Directors unanimously resolved, as proposed by the Nomination and Remuneration Committee, not to accept bonuses for the 2024 annual performance in order to help reduce the company's expense burden. - 11.
+Adjusting criteria for the performance evaluation of the President & CEO for the organization's enhanced efficiency and effectiveness in a changing context

-- 12. Considering, reviewing, suggesting, advising, and acknowledging results of risk assessment as per relevant reports of the Audit and Corporate Governance Committee - 13.
-Considering, reviewing, suggesting, advising, and acknowledging results of internal control system adequacy assessment as per relevant reports of the Audit and Corporate Governance Committee - 14.
-Considering the appointment of a Sustainability Committee.
-The meeting unanimously resolved to appoint the Executive and Risk Management Committee to additionally serve as the Sustainability Committee, and change its name to "The Executive and Risk Management for Sustainability Committee - 15.
+- 12. Reviewing and applying all the adoption of the Corporate Governance Code for Listed Companies 2017 (CG Code 2017) - 13.
+Considering, reviewing, suggesting, advising, and acknowledging results of risk assessment as per relevant reports of the Audit and Corporate Governance Committee - 14.
+Considering, reviewing, suggesting, advising, and acknowledging results of internal control system adequacy assessment as per relevant reports of the Audit and Corporate Governance Committee - 15.
 Having a meeting without management's participation to independently assess management's work efficiency; and providing recommendations or suggestions beneficial to the management - 16.
-Acknowledging related party transactions as per details in 9.2
+Acknowledging related party transactions as per details in 9.2 - 17.
+Approved the process of seeking recertification for participation in the Anti-Corruption Guidelines (2nd Re-Certification), which is currently under review by the Thai CAC (Collective Action Coalition Against Corruption).